Pedigree Analysis: Six Modes of Inheritance

 Clues: Condition occurs predominantly in males

-Affected males do not have affected offspring
+Affected males usually do not have affected offspring

 Criss-Cross inheritance: affected males & females alternate among generations